 The field parameters checked at each ASSET well sampling site and the list of conventional parameters analyzed in the laboratory are shown in Table 4-2.
 The inorganic parameters analyzed in the laboratory are listed in Table 4-3.
 These tables also show the field and analytical results determined for each analyte.
-For quality control, duplicate samples were taken for each parameter at wells AL-391 and BE-512.
+For quality control, duplicate samples were taken for each parameter at well AL-120.